-Dwelling, Multi-Unit.
-A building or portion thereof containing three or more one-unit attached dwelling units (e.g. apartment or condominium building).
+Dwelling, Multiple.
+A building or portion thereof containing threetwo or more one-unit attached dwelling units dwellings (e.g. apartment or condominium building).

 Dwelling, One-Unit Attached.
 A single dwelling unit with two common or party walls separating it from adjacent units on both sides except for end units, which would only have one party wall (e.g. townhouses).